 Did you find this guide helpful?
 What should I change?

 What did you see interesting at the Nickerson Beach today?

-Also, don't forget to shop on Amazon via my affiliate link: http://amzn.to/2alLCx2.
+Please, don't forget to support this blog by regularly shopping on Amazon via my affiliate link: http://amzn.to/2alLCx2

 or simply by making a donation via PayPal:

 If you are interested in discovering new locations in NJ/NY area, check out my other Locations Guides below